Code-Institute-Submissions/lonneke-dev-Plantastic/README.md

 #### 1. Design
 - An attractive and simple layout with consistency.
 - Simple navigation throughout the website by using the navigation bar.
-- Showing the places simple and clearly
+- Showing the products simple and clearly

 #### 2. General
 - The home page shows an introduction in the shape of a header and introduction text.
 And the page shows a couple of new recipes.
-- There are links to the social media platforms at the top and bottom of the website.
+- There are links to the social media platforms at the bottom of the website.
 - People can sign up for the newsletter.

-#### 3. Places
+#### 3. Products
-- Places can be created, read, updated and deleted (CRUD) by the users.
+- Products can be created, read, updated and deleted (CRUD) by the super-user.
-- People can search for places with the search bar.
+- People can search for products with the search bar.
-- Users have access to their profile, with an overview of all their places.
+- Users have access to their profile, with an overview of all their orders.
-- Places include the name, city, country, continent and a description/review.

 #### 4. Signup, signin and signout
 - People can create a new account on the web application.